Brexit will change the labour market

 We have dedicated teams who can help you retain, attract and develop the people and skills you will need.

 Our employment experts are available to answer your questions.

 Employing European nationals

 EEA nationals who arrive in the UK before Brexit will have the right to remain.
-They can apply for Settled Status via the government website and in a No Deal scenario have until the 31 December 2020 to apply.
+They can apply for Settled Status via the government website and they have until the 30 June 2021 to apply.

 Recruiting from the EU after Brexit

 In the event of no trade deal, the UK may implement a new temporary system for EEA nationals if there are any delays in implementing their proposed changes to the immigration system due in January 2021.

 Current right to work checks (which includes Settled and Pre-Settled Status) remain unchanged until at least January 2021.

 EEA nationals arriving after 31 December 2020 will be able to enter the UK with continued rights to work and live in the UK being derived from transitional arrangements, or the new immigration laws.